 Typically, dogs like Beagles will bark intensely at the game and circle around the animal.
 This act is called “baying” and it’s where the loud barking associated with these dogs come from.

-And if you’re curious, check out this YouTube video of what baying in Beagles actually sound like.
+And if you’re curious, check out this YouTube video of a Beagle baying:

-Have you ever noticed that hounds are prone to howling at the sound of ambulance sirens or musical instruments?
-Well, this vocalization also comes from hunting.
+Have you ever noticed that Beagles (or hounds in general) are prone to howling at the sound of sirens, musical instruments, or other high-pitched sounds?
+Well, this type of dog vocalization also comes from hunting.

 Hunting dogs will howl to indicate that the prey has been caught.
-For example, when the Beagle initially corners the game, the dog will let out a howl to alert the owner where he and the animal are.
+For example, when the Beagle initially corners the game, the dog will let out a howl to alert the owner where the game is.

 The Beagle’s howl is often described as bigger than the dog itself.
 According to owners, they let out a deep and loud howl, which makes him seem much larger than he actually is.

 Today, Beagles howl for many reasons that aren’t necessarily involved with hunting.
-For example, Beagles tend to howl when they’re bored.
+For example, you will probably hear a Beagle howl when they’re bored.
 In addition, you can expect to hear a howl when they’re feeling pain or just happy.

-Beagles are known for being heavy barkers – all thanks to their old hunting days.
+Beagles are known for being heavy barkers.
+And yes, this is all thanks to their past hunting days.
 In fact, this is a main reason why we don’t suggest keeping Beagles around infants (loud sounds and babies just don’t mix).

-Though very similar, barking is different from baying.
-A “bark” is more of a short and abrupt vocalization.
+While very similar, barking is different from baying.
+What’s the difference?
+The Beagle’s “bark” is more of a short and abrupt vocalization.
 It has a rougher sound that can sometimes be a little sharp.

-Barking usually indicates that the beagle is about to catch its prey.
+Barking usually indicates that the Beagle is close to catching its prey.
 Many of these sounds still stick around, although they’re usually just used to argue with the neighbor’s dog or to beg for more food.

 Beagles also still hold onto their keen sense of smell.
-They’re able to catch onto the scent of food better than almost any dog.
+That said, they’re able to catch onto the scent of food better than almost any dog.
 If you have treats or food, you’ll need to do a better job at keeping them far away!

 Did you know that Beagles have one of the best noses in the dogdom?
 They have over 220 million scent receptors, which means they’re able to pick up over 50 distinct odors.
 That’s incredible, and why they popular dogs in law enforcement.